-First and foremost, no trip to the Cayman Islands would be complete without some time on the beach!
+First and foremost, no trip would be complete without some time on the beach!

 Be it dosing in a hammock, snorkelling in the aqua clear water or enjoying the feel of the sand between your toes, the beaches are some of the most beautiful in the world.

 With crystal-clear waters, captivating coral reefs and pristine sandy beaches which stretch off into the sunset, it’s easy to see why this is the go-to destination for a classic Caribbean vacation.

 If the aqua blue water isn’t enough to entice you in, why not enjoy a spot of scuba diving and snorkelling by the rocky areas, or a moment swimming, jet skiing and paddle boarding off the expansive sandy spots.

 Indeed, watersport fans are well-catered for at Seven Mile Beach.
 You’ll find a host of watersport equipment rental shops here, including Cayman Watersports, Salt Watersports Cayman Ltd, and Captain Marvin’s Watersports.

 Those looking to snorkel along the stretch of Seven Mile’s beach will find the best snorkelling area at Governor’s Beach.
 The proximity of the coral reefs from the beach makes it ideal for kids to snorkel there too.